Title: | Estimating Climate Representativeness |

 Description

-The function identifies areas of climate representativeness Retained, Lost, or Novel.
+The function categorizes cells based on how their climate representativeness changes, labeling them as Retained, Lost, or Novel.

 Usage